tristanlatr/astuce/NOTES.md

     - To do the matching, search for data.* in the loadname dictionary.
-    - infer_load_name.infer_name should be adjusted such that it looks up in this dictionnary and applies the supported mutations to each inferable results,
+    - _infer_name() should be adjusted such that it looks up in this dictionnary and applies the supported mutations to each inferable results,
         - Use the same filter_stmt() code to filter the applicable loadnames statements